conduktor/conduktor-docs/src/pages/changelog/Console-1.35.0.md

 - Fixed an issue where changing the cluster did not clear the search filter in Consumer Groups / Topics pages.
 - Fixed an issue where navigating to a schema registry with a name containing non-escaped characters such as `/` would redirect to the home page.
+- Fixed an issue where the equality filter on JSON number fields was not working correctly against large numbers in the Topic Consume view.
+- The JSON view of a message in a topic no longer coerces large number fields to a string.
+- Fixed an issue where the full message was not displayed correctly in the tooltip when hovering over it in the Topic Consume view table.

 ### Known issues